Amourspirit/OooDev_Tute/docs/tute_ss.rst

 Whenever you need the county data, you can just run ``import census2010``.

 Calculating this data by hand would have taken hours; this program did it in a few seconds.
-Using OooDev, you will have no trouble extracting information that is saved to an Excel spreadsheet and performing calculations on it.
+Using |odev|_, you will have no trouble extracting information that is saved to an Excel spreadsheet and performing calculations on it.
 The complete program is given below:

 .. tabs::